Home Blog 5 Essential Tips For Writing Hooks For Essays

 4. Anecdote hook:

-An anecdote is a short story, usually a personal experience and since stories are all-time-favourites of people of all ages it is essential to write a story or incident that is relatable and engaging.
-For this you can add visual or other sensory elements to make it appealing to the reader.
-Be careful to keep it short and to-the-point.
-Here are a couple of anecdote hook in an essay examples:
+An anecdote is a short story, usually a personal experience, and since stories are all-time favourites of people of all ages, it is essential to write a story or incident that is relatable and engaging.
+For this, you can add visual or other sensory elements to make it appealing to the reader.
+Be careful to keep it short and to the point.
+Here are a couple of anecdote hooks in an essay example:

-• I took a seat in the PMT bus to return home yesterday.
+• I took a seat on the PMT bus to return home yesterday.
 I heard some vague murmur coming from the old lady sitting next to me.
 I saw her holding an open book with bold alphabets.
-Giving a closer attention, I was astonished to discover that she was trying to learn alphabets and read words.
+Giving closer attention, I was astonished to discover that she was trying to learn the alphabet and read words.

 • Emily was a teenage girl with dark skin and a plum body.
 She was often seen alone with her dog.
-She rarely got upset or dejected but one of the instances when she did was when she opened instagram.
-The feed always flooded with merry moments of friends and couples and Emily longed for one such moment.
+She rarely got upset or dejecte, but one instances when she did was when she opened Instagram.
+The feed always flooded with merry moments of friends and couple,s and Emily longed for one such moment.

 5. Quote Hook:

 Here’s a secret tip!!
 When you can’t find anything that is gripping enough, turn to seek help from eminent personalities.
 The final trick is to search for quotes related to your topic and attach them at the opening of your essay.
-This will attract the attention of readers since great minds throughout history have pronounced statements that are still applicable and worth giving a thought.
-You can use literary quotes or relevant film dialogues as quote hook.
-Besides, modern figures like Elon Musk, Ankur Warikoo, Mark Zuckersberg, etc. are popular for their witty words and impactful thoughts.
+This will attract the attention of readers since great minds throughout history have pronounced statements that are still applicable and worth considering.
+You can use literary quotes or relevant film dialogues as quote hooks.
+Besides, modern figures like Elon Musk, Ankur Warikoo, Mark Zuckerberg, etc., are famous for their witty words and impactful thoughts.
 You can pick statements from their speeches and posts too.
-Let’s see a few examples:
+Let’s see a few examples of quote hooks in the essay:

 • “Content is not the king.
 It is the kingdom” -Lee Odden